nrshaidat/pathway/README.md

          for all courses in CHEM, PHYS, HIAA.
         -Implementing customization functionality on the front and back end (add, move, swap) -Styling and adding functionality to front end (add, move & swap modal/capability, pathway boxes and arrows)

     Nick:
         -CAB/self service scraping
         -Manually fixing prereqs
         -Unit testing CAB database outputs
+        -Exploring how to apply multithreaidng to pathway creation -Setting up login, login as guest, and sign up routing

 #### Member: Melissa Cui